 19 Jan Data Pipes by Actio® – The Back Story

-In 2015 Jim and I started an engagement at a hospital.
+In 2015 Actio started an engagement at a hospital.
 It seemed simple enough, extract data from 3 different systems and report on that data.
-At the time Dashboards had been around for many years and visualisation was a big topic but we both knew that most of the effort in a “Dashboard” project was below the surface.
+At the time Dashboards had been around for many years and visualisation was a big topic but we knew that most of the effort in a “Dashboard” project was below the surface.
+Dashboard projects are like ice bergs, you only see the tip with the bulk of the effort being below the surface.

-When we started the project I asked Jim “how many times do you think people have written custom code for data integration project?”
-His response was “millions”, “at least”.
-So we decided to pause and consider a better way.
+When we started the project we discussed “how many times people have written custom code for data integration project?”
+So rather than take the usual path we decided to pause and consider a better way.
 This lead to what we codenamed “Act 1” as every play starts with Act 1 and every software project starts with the data.
 Act 2 was what you did with the data when you had it, etc. you get the idea.

 In time “Act 1” became “Data Pipes” as we realised we were streaming data and from one place to another with 1 or more “transforms” within the stream.
 We streamed data from one system or cloud or file or one database to another system or file or cloud or database.
 Our goal with Data Pipes was to make data movement and manipulation faster and less mysterious.
 We were seeking to create tools that made the data more visible right from the start of any project and enable collaboration between the people wanting the data and the people providing the data.